Deepika Narwal Updated On: 08 Feb, 2019 17:03 IST

-There were total of 8 slots from 22nd to 25th April, 2018 on which the AP EAMCET exam was conducted in slots each day.
+There were a total of 8 slots from 22nd to 25th April 2018 on which the AP EAMCET exam was conducted in slots each day.

 The questions in each of the slots were also jumbled among themselves so as to avoid any unfair means of marking the correct answers.